mosa/MOSA-Project/Source/Docs/mosa-project-structure.rst

 Mosa.Kernel.BareMetal
 *********************

 This project is the mainline, platform-agnostic implementation of the MOSA kernel.
-It's not strictly required to create an OS with MOSA though, if you want to implement it yourself.

 ***********************
 Mosa.Kernel.BareMetal.*